Africa’s young agri-entrepreneurs nurturing the future

 For some, like Rungunga, the closeness of issues such as food security gives urgency to their work.
 “I’ve felt poverty and seen poverty, those around me with one or even half a meal a day,” he says.

 “If we empower people with the knowledge of how to produce for themselves and their families, that in itself will be a step into a food secure future,” he adds.
-With the world's fastest growing youth population, Africa is estimated to have over 500 million people between 15 and 24-years old by 2055.

 According to Dhewa, they are going to be the drivers of change.